On view

 Photo by Jerry L. Thompson

-Viewed from above, the undulating swells of earth forming Storm King Wavefield appear to naturally rise from and roll along the grassy terrain.
-Set against a backdrop formed by Schunnemunk Mountain to the west and the Hudson Highlands to the south and east, Maya Lin’s earthwork inspires a broad perspective on the landscape from which it emerges and entices deep exploration of the grassy alleys between the cresting peaks.
-The seven nearly four-hundred-foot-long waves, ranging in height from ten to fifteen feet high, proceed at the same scale as a series of mid-ocean waves.
-The resulting effect recalls the experience of being at sea, where sight of adjacent waves and land is lost between the swells.
+Viewed from above, the undulating swells of earth that comprise Storm King Wavefield appear naturally to rise from and roll along the grassy terrain.
+This monumental earthwork by Maya Lin, framed by Schunnemunk Mountain to the west and the Hudson Highlands to the south and east, inspires a broad perspective on the landscape from which it emerges and entices exploration of the grassy alleys between the cresting peaks.
+Its seven component waves, each nearly four hundred feet long and ranging from ten to fifteen feet high, proceed at the same scale as a series of midocean waves.
+The resulting effect recalls the experience of being at sea, where sight of both adjacent waves and the land beyond is lost between the swells.